-Day trips to Sintra and Cascais from Lisbon
+Day Trips to Sintra and Cascais from Lisbon

 Discover fairytale palaces and dreamy coasts in Sintra and Cascais, book your getaway from Lisbon and immerse yourself in the magic!

-Day trips to Sintra and Cascais from Lisbon
+Day Trips to Sintra and Cascais from Lisbon

-More about: Day trips to Sintra and Cascais from Lisbon
+More about: Day Trips to Sintra and Cascais from Lisbon

-Best value for money
+The best value for money

 Duration: 8 hours

-The most complete option
+The most comprehensive option

-Sintra and Cascais Day Trip from Lisbon
+Sintra and Cascais Small Group Day Trip from Lisbon

 Duration: 8 hours